DevExpress/devextreme-demos/JSDemos/Demos/TreeList/Resizing/description.md

 ### Allow Users to Resize Columns
 Users can resize columns if the [allowColumnResizing](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/#allowColumnResizing) property is enabled.
 When a user resizes a column, the TreeList's behavior depends on the [columnResizingMode](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/#columnResizingMode) property value:

+* *"nextColumn"*
-* *"nextColumn"*: the TreeList resizes the adjacent column; total component width stays the same.
+The TreeList resizes the adjacent column; total component width stays the same.

+* *"widget"*
-* *"widget"*: the total component width increases or decreases; all other columns maintain their widths.
+The total component width increases or decreases; all other columns maintain their widths.

 Use the drop-down list below the TreeList to try both values.